x75/Floppy/README.md

 are based on HTML templates.
 Look at the reportWidget module and templates module for details.
 However, keep in mind that the system will most likely change in the future.

+##Running the Graph Interpreter Remotely
+Disclaimer: The remote graph interpreter uses exactly the same code as an interpreter spawned locally by the editor's 'Spawn' action.
+The only difference is that the local interpreter will accept only connections from 127.0.0.1.
+This also means that the remote feature is not thoroughly tested because most of the testing was done with a locally spawned interpreter.
+Theoretically, the interpreter should work remotely as well but there are cases where the latency of a real network connection might cause unforeseen problems.

+To spawn an independent remote interpreter simply run the 'RemoteInterpreter.py <portNumber>' module.
+The last argument must be the port number.
+All other arguments are ignored.

+A connection can then be established by clicking the 'Connect' button in the editor and putting in the appropriate connection information.